Public Works is accepting applications for the 2023 user-fee dust control program. The deadline to submit an application is Friday, March 10.

 The expected life of dust reduction by this method is about one year, depending on weather, road and traffic conditions.
 Every reasonable effort will be made to obtain the best practical dust reduction.

 The program is available to all residents in Douglas County living adjacent to public roadways.
-If the road is township maintained, cooperation with the Township Board is needed to prepare the road prior to application and protect it from blading as long as possible after treatment.
+If the road is township maintained, cooperation with the Township Board is needed to prepare the road prior to application and to protect it from blading as long as possible after treatment.